Salford Red Devils are delighted to announce the signing of Fijian international King Vuniyayawa on a two-year contract.

 “As a winger it’s always nice to get off the mark early but we’d have preferred the victory.

-“I’m hoping the Red Devils fans come out in their numbers again for my first game at the AJ Bell Stadium and get behind the boys.”
+“I’m hoping the Red Devils fans come out in their numbers again for my first game at the The Salford Stadium and get behind the boys.”

 Don’t miss your chance to see ‘The Beast’ in action on Friday night.
 Supporters can buy tickets over the phone, at the club’s ticket office or online via the club website.